isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

 of other web browsers (e.g. Firefox, Safari, Internet Explorer).
 If you find an issue and you are not using Chrome, please try using Chrome to see if the issue appears to be browser-specific.

-If you encounter issues or have questions, please `contact us  <https://groups.google.com/a/isb-cgc.org/forum/#!newtopic/feedback>`_.
+If you encounter issues or have questions, please use our `feedback <https://groups.google.com/a/isb-cgc.org/forum/#!newtopic/feedback>`_ forum.